Info

 Thank you for enlightening me today.
 It's a good day because I took the time to listen to your podcast.
 This podcast should be in our schools curriculum.

-• six and a half years ago
+• over seven years ago

 Stephen Leszkovics